JuntoClub3/Tally-Hack/ReadMe.md

 ## Introduction 👋

 Lightening words is built using Next.js , NodeJs , ExpressJs and Tailwind CSS for a modern design and rapid development.
 TypeScript is utilized for code clarity and safety.
-Socket.io is used for multiplayer feature
+Socket.io is used for multiplayer feature.

 ## Tech Stack 🛠️